I received the following email about my Love/Hate Boss post:

 I am seeing this with my group and better understand, now, why communicating strategy over and over in as many ways and forms as possible is so important.
 If the boss is bad at communicating strategy, it doesn’t matter if the boss trained with Machiavelli or Leo Buscaglia.
 You should write a follow-up blog about how even a love-cat boss can be a poor leader if the strategy isn’t articulated and understood.

 I observed a related phenomenon in another department here at work.
-That manager was in charge of deployments of a new product line and wanted to promote the sharing of best practices between implementation.
-Following the old adage that compensation dictates behavior, he tied a large fraction of his employees’ salaries to the number of best practices that they posted to a company-wide portal.
+The manager was in charge of deployments of a new product line and wanted to promote the sharing of best practices between implementation.
+Following the old adage that compensation dictates behavior, he tied a large fraction of his employees’ salaries to the number of best practices they posted to a company-wide portal.
 Furthermore, writing these best practices could not interfere with ‘their day job’ so they were expected to squeeze it in between engagements or after hours.

 - Number of that individual’s best practices downloaded by more than N people outside the group (breadth)